Introduction

 Performance Management System at the Clinic

 The discussion on the performance management systems at Cleveland Clinic explored the application of systems that contribute towards performance management.
-Performance management refers to all the activities undertaken by organizations to deliver certain result to its shareholders.
+Performance management refers to all the activities undertaken by organizations to deliver certain results to their shareholders.
 These activities vary from organization to organization.
 The effectiveness of the performance management systems used by an organization usually depends on the capacity of the organization to manage the system.
-Some organizations prefer data-intensive performance management systems, while others prefer loosely-structured processes.
+Some organizations prefer data-intensive performance management systems, while others prefer loosely structured processes.
 Highly structured performance management systems are used in organizations that have high clarity in the job descriptions of the staff.
 Such organizations include banks.
-However, in industries where professionals tend to work on their own without direct oversight in regards to how they perform their work, performance reviews are less structured.
+However, in industries where professionals tend to work on their own without direct oversight in regard to how they perform their work, performance reviews are less structured.

 The number of performance management models varies depending on the needs.
 The model that was used in the analysis of the performance management system of the Cleveland Clinic and its impact on the balanced scorecard of the organization includes performance planning, performance measurement and performance reviews.